parmeet10/solveWatchAi/README.md

 3. View results in the web interface

 **macOS Screenshot Tips**:

 - `Cmd + Shift + 3`: Full screen screenshot
 - `Cmd + Shift + 4`: Selection screenshot
 - Screenshots are saved to Desktop by default; move them to the monitored directory or change the default location

+### Using Speech-to-Text Transcription

+The application includes a speech-to-text transcription feature with two modes:

+#### File Upload Mode

+1. Navigate to the "🎤 Speech-to-Text Transcription" section in the web interface
+2. Click on the "📁 Upload File" tab
+3. Drag and drop an audio file (MP3, WAV, M4A, etc.) or click "Browse Files"
+4. Click "🚀 Upload & Transcribe"
+5. **Check the Node.js server terminal** for the transcription results

+**Supported formats:** MP3, WAV, M4A, MPEG, MP4, WebM (max 25MB)

+#### Live Streaming Mode

+1. Navigate to the "🎤 Speech-to-Text Transcription" section
+2. Click on the "🎙️ Live Transcription" tab
+3. Ensure the Python transcription service is running (port 8000)
+4. Click "🎙️ Start Recording" (grant microphone permissions if prompted)
+5. Speak into your microphone
+6. **Check the Node.js server terminal** for real-time transcription results
+7. Click "⏹️ Stop Recording" when finished

+**Note:** Transcriptions are logged to the server terminal, not displayed in the browser.
+This allows you to see all transcriptions in one place.

+**Requirements:**

+- Python transcription service must be running (see Setup section)
+- Microphone permissions granted (for live streaming)
+- Stable internet connection (for model download on first run)

 ### Using Clipboard Monitoring

 The application automatically monitors clipboard changes.
 You can:

 1. **Auto-Process Mode (Default)**:

    - Copy any text (Cmd+C / Ctrl+C)
    - Click anywhere on the web page or paste (Cmd+V)
    - The content will be automatically processed

 2. **Manual Process**:

    - Copy text
    - Click "Process Now" button
    - Or use keyboard shortcut: `Cmd+Shift+V` (Mac) or `Ctrl+Shift+V` (Windows/Linux)